 “It could just be something we do this year, or it could be for the next 20 years,” Clarke said.
 “When that time comes, we’ll find another good cause.”

 Saturday, though, was a time to remember rather than look ahead.
-From the starting line to the packed awards ceremony in the DEFY gymnasium to the somber moments in Knowlton Park, there were hugs, there were tears and, most importantly, there was healing for a couple that needed it most.
+From the starting line to the packed awards ceremony in the DEFY gymnasium to the somber moments in Knowlton Park, there were hugs, there were tears and there was healing for a couple that needed it most.

 As they took a moment to reflect on it all, Holly and Brian Archer gave each other a long embrace in the middle of the park.
 On day filled with emotions of all kinds, it was just one reminder of the daughter they will keep in their hearts forever and the community that gave them five hours they will remember the rest of their lives.

 “It’s just so overwhelming,” Holly said.
 “The kindness everyone has shown us just truly is amazing.
 It’s what’s gotten us through this whole time.”